AlexAegis/pont/readme.md

 But even if you use it for a single system it does have it's advantages.
 Separating everything into it's little bundles helps keeping track of things.
-If you wan't to tweak some configurations you only have to go to one place, and you get all related files in one module.
+If you wan't to tweak some configurations you only have to go to one place, and **you get to see all related files in one module**.
 You can see what other modules you made this one depend on.

 Configuration is just one part.
 But oftentime things require a little setup.
-Downloading a repository, making it, installing it.
+Downloading a repository, compilation, installation.
 Installing and enabling services.
 These things can also be in an install script.
 You don't have to remember things.
-And when you don't have to remember things, you can start focusing on creating things.
+With these scripts you can always replay the setup you did.

-A modular design allows this.
+A modular design allows you to focus on one thing at once, and organize your configuration.

 > It's my first shell script project so please leave issues, if you have any